 About the Author

 Daniela McVicker is a blogger with rich experience in writing about UX design, content planning, and digital marketing.
-Currently, she is the chief contributor at EssayGuard where she helps individuals and organizations improve their web content writing, design, and planning skills.
+Currently, she is the chief contributor at EssayGuard and editor at Study clerk where she helps individuals and organizations improve their web content writing, design, and planning skills.
 Her posts are always packed with examples and actionable content that readers can put straight into the action.